-The Expected Profit Included in Future Premiums (EPIFP) represents the expected present value of future cashflows which result from the inclusion in Technical Provisions of premiums relating to existing insurance and reinsurance contracts.
+The Expected Profit Included in Future Premiums (EPIFP) represents the present value of expected future cashflows which result from the inclusion in Technical Provisions of future premiums relating to existing insurance and reinsurance contracts.
 These are expected to be received in the future, but that may not be received for any reason, other than because the insured event has occurred, regardless of the legal or contractual rights of the policyholder to discontinue the Policy.

-The amount of Expected Profit Included in Future Premiums for the Life business written by Athora Belgium has been calculated in accordance with article 260(2) of the Delegated Acts and amounts to € 93.550 thousand at year-end 2022 (net of reinsurance).
+The amount of Expected Profit Included in Future Premiums for the Life business written by Athora Belgium has been calculated in accordance with article 260(2) of the Delegated Acts.